 I am a proponent of making the most of the apartment or dorm you’re living in so check out the tips below:

 The quickest way to feel more at home in your new apartment is to bring some of your favorite knickknacks: from something as big as a piece of furniture like a comfy couch to something as simple as pictures of family and friends.
 Creating a comfortable space where you feel at ease is an easy way to get you on the right track academically and personally.

-When you’re up at 3am and still working on that term paper that you’ve been procrastinating on, looking over at Nemo swimming around his bowl can be one of the things that inspires you to fill up the last 2 pages with eloquent prose.
-Just don’t forget to feed it and clean out the bowl once and awhile …
+When you’re up at 3 am and still working on that term paper that you’ve been procrastinating on, looking over at Nemo swimming around his bowl can be one of the things that inspire you to fill up the last 2 pages with eloquent prose.
+Just don’t forget to feed it and clean out the bowl once in a while…

 Meet The Neighbors

 These are the people who are either going to make your living experience great or horrible so you ought to make nice with them as soon as you can.
 After introducing yourself to the neighbors, if you’re new to the area you ought to go and explore.
 Find where the closest market is or how far the nearest fast food joint is.

 Painting your room is a quick and cost-efficient way of transforming your drab apartment into your new home away from home.

 Tip: Be sure to check your lease agreement to see if painting is allowed.

 Being the host at your first apartment home is one way to make you feel like you have made the transition from teenager to young adult.
 Being in charge of the menu and the festivities for your guests will bring everything … for lack of a better word – home.

 Everyone wants to sit on a novelty like a bean bag . . . well maybe not everyone or even anyone but when the couch is taken a bean bag is the next best thing!
 They can add a bit of character to an otherwise ordinary apartment.
 It might not be the most mature thing to have, but then you’re still in college so it’s A-OK!